|

 Humans

-Human Project brings together research in intelligent tutoring,
+Project brings together research in intelligent tutoring, natural language

-emotional modeling, and immersive graphics and audio.
-The focus is on
+and immersive graphics and audio.
+The focus is on creating a highly

-creating a highly realistic and compelling training environment.
-The
+realistic and compelling training environment.
+The system includes an

-audio, and interactive synthetic humans that can interact with the
+interactive synthetic humans that can interact with the trainee and

-trainee and respond emotionally to their decisions.
-Applications of this
+respond emotionally to their decisions.
+Applications of this technology

 Stability and Support Operations [SASO Movie Clip]